-Note: For a correct loading and displaying of the project Test17-Quantification_Result.ufp the following setting has to be used: [Preferences - Setting of Programme Parameters - Number of the first Standard Window: <12] and [Preferences - Open Project with Showing of the Quantification and Film Thickness Table] has to be activated.
+Note: For a correct loading and displaying of the project Test17-Quantification_Result.ufp the following setting has to be used: [Preferences - Preferences], Group 'General'.
+Change the 'Number of the first Standard Window: <12] and [Preferences - Preferences], 'Unift Projects' and activate the setting 'Open with Quantification and Film Thickness Table'.